Perspectives from WGS Majors

-The WGS Major
+WGS Major Requirements

 A. Two core courses

 Students are encouraged, though not required, to take WMGS 5a prior to this course.
 Examines diverse theories of sex and gender within a multicultural framework, considering historical changes in feminist thought, the theoretical underpinnings of various feminist practices, and the implications of diverse and often conflicting theories for both academic inquiry and social change.

 B. Seven additional courses

 Students must take seven additional courses that either carry the WMGS designation or are approved as women's and gender studies electives.
 These seven courses must meet the following additional requirements.